Cancer Control and Survivorship (CCS)

 The Cancer Control and Survivorship Program of the Robert H. Lurie Comprehensive Cancer Center is a multi-disciplinary program focusing on three thematic areas: (a) Measure, Analyze and Interpret Quality of Life (QOL), (b) Understand and Improve Cancer Survivorship, and (c) Symptom Management and Supportive Care.

-The Program Leader is Frank J. Penedo, PhD, an accomplished clinical health psychologist whose research focuses on psychosocial and biobehavioral determinants of adjustment to cancer and the efficacy of manualized interventions on QOL and health outcomes with emphasis on ethnic minorities, and the Program Co-Leader is Melissa Simon.
+The Program Leader is Frank J. Penedo, PhD, an accomplished clinical health psychologist whose research focuses on psychosocial and biobehavioral determinants of adjustment to cancer and the efficacy of manualized interventions on QOL and health outcomes with emphasis on ethnic minorities, and the Program Co-Leader is Melissa Simon, MD, MPH.

 The objective of the Cancer Control and Survivorship Program, which is comprised of 38 faculty members from 13 departments and 2 schools is to facilitate and focus research on secondary cancer control and survivorship within the Cancer Center.
 Between August 2007 and July 2012, there were 545 cancer-relevant publications from the program members, with 26.6% representing intra-programmatic and 31.4% representing inter-programmatic collaborations.
 A total of 7,138 participants were enrolled in program studies with 2,802 enrolled on intervention studies and 4,336 enrolled on observational or correlative studies.